-the demand and supply plans of petroleum products by MITI.
-Demand of the heavy oil, volatile oil, kerosene, and light oil was estimated respectively, and from this necessary import of the crude oil and the petroleum products were calculated.
+Petroleum Allocation of the foreign exchange budget to the petroleum demand and supply plans of petroleum products by MITI. was based on the Demand of the heavy oil, volatile oil, kerosene, and light oil was estimated respectively, and from this necessary import of the crude oil and the petroleum products were calculated.
 MITI gave priority to the import of crude oil from the standpoint of the domestic refinement principle.
-However, as demand of heavy oil was unbalancedly large in Japan, substantial amount of foreign exchange budget was allocated to heavy oil.
-In the first half of 1957, the budget for crude oil and heavy oil was increased, because of the serious shortage of water and coal for generating electricity.
-Moreover, MITI guided the petroleum companies to make long-term contracts of chartering tankers to cope with the shortage of tankers because of the Suez Crisis.
-As for the latter half of 1957, allocation of the foreign exchange budget to the petroleum was suppressed based on the prospect of slow down of the demand increase, which in turn caused the excessive chartering problem.
-Then in the first half of 1958, large amount of the foreign exchange budget was allocated to the petroleum as a countermeasure to the excessive chartering problem.
+However, as demand of heavy oil was especially large in Japan, substantial amount of foreign exchange budget was allocated to heavy oil24.
+In the first half of 1957, the budget for crude oil and heavy oil was increased, because of the serious shortage of water and coal for generating electricity25.
+Moreover, MITI guided the petroleum companies to make long-term contracts of chartering tankers to cope with the shortage of tankers caused by the Suez Crisis.
+As for the latter half of 1957, allocation of the foreign exchange budget to the petroleum was suppressed based on the prospect of the slow down of the demand increase, which in turn caused the excessive chartering problem26.
+Then in the first half of 1958, large amount of the foreign exchange budget was allocated to the petroleum as a countermeasure to the excessive chartering problem27.

 Machinery As to the machinery, foreign exchange allocation according to the demand and supply plan was impossible, because the machinery had very large variety.
-The Bureau of International Trade (Tsusho-kyoku), MITI adjusted the claims for the budget from each bureau of MITI and each Ministry, based on survey on machinery demand of each industry under jurisdiction29.
+The Bureau of International Trade (Tsusho-kyoku), MITI adjusted the claims for the budget from each bureau of MITI and each Ministry, based on survey on machinery demand of each industry under jurisdiction28.
 The claims from the bureaus of MITI and other Ministries were shown in Table 4.
 In the latter half of 1956, large amount of machinery import was applied from such sectors as steel, machinery, transportation and electricity etc. because of rapid investment increase.
-MITI took the policy to keep the foreign exchange budget for machinery at the almost same level as the previous term, and cut off about 10 % of the demand (Table 4)30.
-Concerning allocation of the foreign exchange budget to machinery, the machinery users were inclined to prefer imported machinery on the ground of high quality, availability of low interest rate loan and quick delivery.
+MITI took the policy to keep the foreign exchange budget for machinery at almost the same level as the previous term, and cut off about 10 % of the demand (Table 4)29.
+Concerning allocation of the foreign exchange budget to machinery, the machinery users were inclined to prefer imported machinery on the ground of high quality, availability of low makers' loan with low interest rate and quick delivery.
 On the other hand, domestic machinery producers insisted that domestic machinery should be used as much as possible.
-MITI should keep balance between the rationalization of user industries and fostering the machinery industry31.
+MITI should keep balance between the rationalization of user industries and fostering the machinery industry30.

 In the first half of 1957, although demand of the machinery was still large, MITI curtailed 34% of the application, expecting that investment would be postponed due to the constraint of fund raising.
-In making the foreign exchange budget, the Bureau of Heavy Industry, MITI insisted to reduce it, while the Bureau of International Trade, MITI had the opinion that there were large possibility to allocate additional budget in the course of the term32.
-This confrontation of both bureau reflected the above-mentioned problem of balance.
+In making the foreign exchange budget, the Bureau of Heavy Industry, MITI insisted to reduce the budget, while the Bureau of International Trade, MITI had the opinion that there were large possibility to allocate additional budget in the course of the term31.
+This confrontation of both bureaus reflected the above-mentioned problem of balance.

-In the latter half of 1957, MITI curtailed 22% of the application (Table 4), on the ground that the effect of the tight monetary policy should gradually come out, and investment for rationalization of the industries reached the peak because of the rapid increase of the machine import in the past 2-3 years33.
-Moreover in the first half of 1958, the foreign exchange budget for machinery was reduced to the lowest level since the latter half of 1955.
-Protection of the domestic producers was one of the reasons34.
+In the latter half of 1957, MITI curtailed 22% of the application (Table 4), on the ground that the effect of the tight monetary policy should gradually come out, and investment for rationalization of the industries reached the peak because of the rapid increase of the machine import in the past two or three years32.
+Moreover, in the first half of 1958, the foreign exchange budget for machinery was reduced to the lowest level since the latter half of 1955.
+Protection of the domestic producers was one of the reasons33.